 A UE is configured by maxCodeRate a code rate for multiplexing HARQ-ACK, SR, and CSI report(s) in a PUCCH transmission using PUCCH format 2, PUCCH format 3, or PUCCH format 4.

 If a UE transmits CSI reports using PUCCH format 2, the UE transmits only wideband CSI for each CSI report [6, TS 38.214].
 In the following, a Part 1 CSI report refers either to a CSI report with only wideband CSI or to a Part 1 CSI report with wideband CSI and sub-band CSI.
+In the following, a Part 2 CSI report refers to a Part 2 CSI sub-report if a CSI report configuration includes a list of sub-configurations provided by csi-ReportSubConfigList for the Part 2 CSI report [6, TS 38.214].

 *** Unchanged parts are omitted ***